Vavooon/SweetDisplayStandby/README.md

 (Please tell me i case i should write about OSS usage somehow else.)

 It works only in Windows (7 and newer).

-Usage:

-Add executable file to Startup.
-You can also specify --hide option and it will run in background even without tray icon.
-Use Ctrl+F12 (selectable) shortcut to display the window.